Drivers learn city-scale dynamic equilibrium

-Now we verify that all segments have the same marginal driver revenue, or equivalently, the same temperature.
+Now we verify that all segments have the same marginal driver revenue, or equivalently, the same temperature, as stated in the zeroth law \cref{eq:zeroth-law}.
 We note that when $n \gg 1$, $\phi_x \approx \pi_x / s_x$, where $\pi_x$ is the revenue originated on a segment and $s_x$ is the total service time attributable to the segment.
 Because at any moment the number of drivers in service in Manhattan is in the thousands, this approximation is suitable.
 So it suffices to show that $\pi_x$ is proportional to $s_x$, which is the sum of search time $t_{sx}$ and trip time $t_{px}$ per unit time.
 Because the majority of trips are metered, which is calculated from trip distance and time in slow traffic, driver revenue from each trip is highly correlated to trip duration regardless of driver strategy, especially when traffic speed is hold stationary.
 To avoid the influence of this fact, consider trip time as a linear function of trip revenue, then $\pi_x \propto s_x$ is equivalent to $\pi_x \propto t_{sx}$, and we try to show the latter.
-Because search routes are not recorded in the trip records, we take trip records between 6pm and 7pm on weekdays in spring, and estimate search routes between trips by shortest distance routing.
-We consider this approach acceptable because during the selected hours, traffic is roughly at a uniform congested speed while average search time is the shortest, so route deviation from the shortest path is unlikely. \Cref{fig:validation}b shows $\log(\tilde{t}_{sx} / \pi_x)$ versus $\log(\pi_x)$, where $\tilde{t}_{sx}$ is the estimated search time.
+Because search routes are not recorded in the trip records, we take trip records between 6pm and 7pm on weekdays, and estimate search routes between trips by shortest distance routing.
+We consider this approach acceptable because during the selected hours, traffic is roughly at a uniform congested speed while average search time is the shortest (3 min, 80\% up to 6 min; see \cite{ZhangRD2018phd}), so route deviation from the shortest path is unlikely. \Cref{fig:validation}b shows $\log(\tilde{t}_{sx} / \pi_x)$ versus $\log(\pi_x)$, where $\tilde{t}_{sx}$ is the estimated search time.